caotic300/OnlineBasket/README.md

 # OnlineBasketTwo
-contains a basket, a stock Item and a Stocklist to display every item
+command line application that contains a basket, a stock Item and a Stocklist to display every item,